Yahoo Life Shopping

 The best lightweight vacuums for 2024 zap everything in their path ... without breaking your back.
 (Kristin Granero/Yahoo)

 In our guide to the best stick vacuum cleaners, we proclaimed clunky, clumsy vacuums a thing of the past (or at least they should be).
-And it's true, more and more brands are getting on our level with innovative, nimble designs that mean you don't have to compromise suction strength in the name of agility.
+Thankfully, more and more brands are getting on our level with innovative, nimble designs that mean you don't have to compromise suction strength in the name of agility.
 No one does it better than the best lightweight vacuums for 2024: a mix of powerful, flexible, versatile vacuums that are perfect for everyday cleaning — and then some! — without all the heavy lifting and residual backaches.

 Quick overview